 - Your background with the company: As well, provide some information on your work at the company, including basics like your job title, department, how long you've been employed by the company, as well as any major accomplishments you've had in your role.

 - Reason for transfer request: While you do not have to share a ton of details, it's a good idea to write a sentence on why you want the job transfer.
 For instance, "I need to relocate due to family circumstances" or "I'm eager to increase my responsibilities and take advantage of my programming background with this new role."

 - Make your case: Share why this transfer makes sense, remembering to keep the focus on your employer and how this transfer will benefit the company.

 Job Transfer Request Email Example

 Subject: Application for Assistant Manager

-I was very interested when I saw the posting for the position of (Job Title).
+I was very interested when I saw the posting for the position of Assistant Manager.
 I would like to respectfully submit my resume for your consideration.

 I believe that my experience here at ABC Company makes me an excellent candidate for the position.
-I have been with the company for X years, and have worked in several different capacities (List).
-The skills I have gained in these positions over the years, and my intimate knowledge of the systems and procedures at ABC, I believe, will be a unique asset in the position of (Job Title).
+I have been with the company for 5 years, and have worked in several different capacities (List).
+The skills I have gained in these positions over the years, and my intimate knowledge of the systems and procedures at ABC, I believe, will be a unique asset in the position of Assistant Manager.